Lahma712/Simple-Calculator/README.md

 <em>RESULT </em>

 <b>NOTE:</b> Because of it's simplicity, this calculator does not include operator precedence.
-If your calculation includes multiplications or divisions, enter those first, so the calculation will be correct.
+If your calculation includes multiplications or divisions, calculate those expressions seperately and then use the results of those expressions inside your original calculation.
+I am working on a version that includes full operator precedence.

-Example:
-3*4/2+1-2=5.0